clean-code-craft-tcq-1/reimagined-design-patterns-Harshitha0306/README.md

 - There is a slight increase in the code size and complexity
 - Sometimes many adaptations are required along an adapter chain to reach the type which is required.

+**DECORATOR**

+Summary :

+Decorator pattern allows a user to add new functionality to an existing object without altering its structure.
+This type of design pattern comes under structural pattern as this pattern acts as a wrapper to existing class.

+This pattern creates a decorator class which wraps the original class and provides additional functionality keeping class methods signature intact.

+Example :

+In vehicle, incase of any error from the System modules , driver can be alerted with a warning signal before bringing the vehicle to safe state.
+Providing warning signal is a customer specific requirement which can be considered as a Decorator for the existing functionality.

+Advantage :

+- Ability to add more functionality dynamically without altering existing code.
+- User friendly and indepedent.

+Disadvantage :

+- Usage of multiple decorators can make the maintainability difficult.
+- Complex coding.